Danny4927/docker-spark/README.md

 # Docker-Spark standalone

-**Current State:** _spark master is running, but worker is not connecting_

 simplified Version of infsaulo/docker-spark.
 The aim is to run a simple Sparkpi in a multi-node setup via docker swarm.

-To start the Spark cluster in standalone mode setup a docker swarm and use:
+To start the Spark cluster in standalone mode setup a docker swarm and add labels to the nodes:

+master (change hostname **node-1** to your real hostname):

+`docker node update --label-add type=spark-master node-1`

+worker(change hostname **node-2** to your real hostname):

+`docker node update --label-add type=spark-worker node-1`

+Use:

 `docker stack deploy -c docker-compose.yml spark_cluster`

 to deploy spark to the cluster.

-Make sure you modify the constrains int the `docker-compose.yml` according to the hostnames of your swarm nodes.
+**Note:** Without labels it won't work

+**Note2:** If you are using VirtualBox make sure the network is bridge and promiscous mode is allowed

 Spark History Server is available on `http://"ip of the master node":8080`